-Emily Holland is a lesbian writer pursuing her MFA at American University.
+Emily Holland is a lesbian writer living in Washington, DC.
+She received her MFA from American University, where she won the Myra Sklarew Award for outstanding thesis in poetry and was the Editor-in-Chief of FOLIO.
 She has received support from the DC Commission on the Arts and Humanities and her poems have been nominated for Best of the Net and two Pushcart Prizes.
 She has poems appearing or forthcoming in publications including Homology Lit, Impossible Archetype, Screen Door Review, FOLIO, bedfellows, Wussy, and Nat.
 Brut.

 Her debut chapbook Lineage was released August 2019 from dancing girl press.
 The poems explore themes of queerness, place, familial lineage, and investigate the Southern pastoral.
 It was a “Best Dressed” pick for Sundress Publication’s The Wardrobe blog.